Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Random Reboots or Crashes

-If your Galaxy S4 frequently reboots or crashes, Safe Mode can help identify if a third-party app is the culprit.
+If your Galaxy S4 unexpectedly reboots or stops responding often, Safe Mode will tell you if it is the fault of a third-party app.

 Steps to Troubleshoot:

-• Exit Safe Mode and uninstall recently installed or suspicious apps one by one, rebooting the device after each uninstallation to check if the issue is resolved.
+Leave Safe Mode and uninstall those apps that you have recently installed or that you find suspicious one by one, rebooting the device after each uninstallation to see if the issue is resolved.

 2. Battery Drain